nplrkn/alsoran/documentation/backlog.md

 - Deduplicate inline definitions in RRC autogeneration
 - Fix clippy
 -----TESTS------
+- free5GC demo can register 2 (N?)
+UEs
 - Parallel registration of two UEs
+- Have the integration test not use real sockets and run in parallel
+- Intermittent failure of live redis test
 - Clean up Redis even if live redis test fails
 - Redis live test should not create Redis dump.rdb
 ----MAINTAINABILITY----
+- Cleaner RRC interface in trait Gnbcu
+- Break procedures into small functions
 - Enforce Rust docs (see .cargo/config commented out compiler option)
 - Remodel SCTP API to follow the one in the webrtc-sctp crate.